 2. Use Clear, Descriptive Subject Lines

-Why it matters: Subject lines determine whether emails are opened, especially when buried in busy inboxes.
+Why it matters: Subject lines decide if emails get opened.
+This is key in busy inboxes.

 Good examples: